-GCSE History QAN - 601/8092/4
+GCSE History QAN - 60180924

-GCSE History builds on the knowledge and skills students have gained in Year 7, 8 and 9, as well as opening up new periods of history for them to study.

-History GCSE is made up of 3 externally examined papers:

-Paper I - Thematic study and historic environment (30%)

-Paper 2 - Period study and British depth study (40%)

-Paper 3 - Modern depth study (30%)

-Paper I - Medicine in Britain c1250 -
+Course Description: Assessment: Students' Comments GCSE History builds on the knowledge and skills students have gained in Year 7, 8 and 9, as well as opening up new periods of history for them to study.
+Paper I - Medicine in Britain c1250 - present and The British sector of the Western Front, 1914 - 18, injuries, treatment and the trenches (1 hour and 15 minutes) "The History course delves into a wide diversity of aspects of the subject and it increases your knowledge of key events and the course is still enjoyable."
+History GCSE is made up of 3 externally examined papers: Paper I - Thematic study and historic environment (30%) Paper 2 - Period study and British depth study (40%) Paper 3 - Modern depth study (30%) Paper 2 - Early Elizabethan England, 1558 - 88 and The American West c1835 - 1895 (1 hour and 45 minutes) Paper 3 - Weimar and Nazi Germany, 1918 - 39 (1 hour and 20 minutes) "I have really enjoyed the course.

-present and The British sector of the Western Front, 1914 - 18, injuries, treatment and the trenches

-(1 hour and 15 minutes)

-Paper 2 - Early Elizabethan England, 1558 -

-88 and The American West c1835 - 1895 (1 hour and 45 minutes)

-Paper 3 - Weimar and Nazi Germany,

-1918 - 39 (I hour and 20 minutes)

-History Matters

-"The History course delves into a wide diversity of aspects of the subject and it increases your knowledge of key events and the course is still enjoyable."

-"I have really enjoyed the course.
 I especially enjoyed the Germany section as I learnt a lot of interesting things about the conflict."

-"I really enjoyed Medicine

-Through Time and thought that

-the section on women's

-development in medicine was
+"I really enjoyed Medicine Through Time and thought that the section on women's development in medicine was very empowering."

-very empowering."